bixBeta/scRNA-WS24/Lessons/Week2.md

 In an Rstudio session create a new project.

-Create a new R script using the File --> New File --> Rscript or Shift/Cmd|Ctrl/N <br> To get started, we will need the path where the 10x outputs are present.
-Copy and paste the following line to specify the directory of cellranger outs:
+Create a new R script using the File --> New File --> Rscript or Shift/Cmd|Ctrl/N <br> To get started, we will need a path where the 10x outputs are accessible.
+Use the following code chunk to populate the dirs variable:

 ```